 Introduction

 Buying AI recruiting software is not like buying a standard SaaS tool.
-The vendor landscape is fragmented, the claims are bold, and the consequences of a poor choice land on your candidates, your hiring managers, and your compliance posture.
+The vendor market is fragmented, the claims are bold, and the consequences of a poor choice land on your candidates, your hiring managers, and your compliance posture.
+With 87% of organizations now using AI somewhere in recruiting (2024) and 99% of the Fortune 500 having adopted AI in hiring (2024), the pressure to choose correctly has never been higher.

 This checklist is designed for TA leaders, procurement teams, and HR technology buyers who want a structured, repeatable way to evaluate AI recruiting tools.
-It covers what to ask, what to test, and what to document before you sign.
+It covers what to ask, what to test, and what to document before you sign — helping you aim for the 340% average ROI that AI recruiting tools can deliver over 18 months (2025).

 Most failed implementations start with a tool search instead of a problem definition.
 Before you talk to any vendor, answer these questions internally.